abdelkarimLog/CLI-To-do-app/README.md

-# 📝 CLI To-Do App
+# CLI To-Do App

 A simple command-line todo list manager built with Python using [Typer](https://typer.tiangolo.com/) and [Rich](https://rich.readthedocs.io/).

-› You can make, preview, complete, and delete tasks - all from your terminal ⌨️.
+› You can make, preview, complete, and delete tasks - all from your terminal.

 ---

-## 🛠 Requirements
+## Requirements

 › Python 3.8+